Venus Williams: Records and achievements

-At the 2021 Wimbledon Championships, Williams extended her record as the all-time leader, male or female, in Grand Slam tournaments played, with 90.
+At the 2026 Australian Open, Williams extended her record as the all-time leader, male or female, in Grand Slam singles tournaments played, with her 95th appearance.
 With her run to the 2017 Wimbledon singles final, she claimed the record for the longest time between a player's first and most recent major singles finals appearances (a record later surpassed by her sister Serena at the 2019 US Open).
-Venus won four Olympic gold medals (one in singles and three in women's doubles with her sister) and one silver (in mixed doubles), tying her with Kathleen McKane Godfree for the most Olympic medals won by a tennis player in history.
+Venus won four Olympic gold medals (one in singles and three in women's doubles with her sister) and one silver (in mixed doubles), equal to Kathleen McKane Godfree for the most Olympic medals won by a tennis player in history.
 At the 2000 Sydney Olympics, she became only the second player to win Olympic gold medals in both singles and doubles at one Olympic Games.
 After winning silver in mixed doubles with Rajeev Ram at the 2016 Rio de Janeiro Olympics, Williams became the first tennis player to win a medal at four Olympic Games, as well as the first player in the Open Era to win an Olympic medal in all three events (singles, doubles, mixed).
 She and Serena are also the only tennis players in history with four Olympic gold medals, as well as the only ones to win Olympic gold in the same event on three occasions.
 She along with her sister Serena are the only women in the Open Era to win Olympic tennis gold in both singles and doubles.